TUMFARSynchrony/SynthARium/README.md

      - It is recommended to set `environment` to `prod` to disable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
    - In your venv, run `pip install -r requirements.txt` [(click here for more detailed instructions on setting up a virtual environment)](https://github.com/TUMFARSynchrony/experimental-hub/wiki/Project-Setup#creating-a-virtual-environment)
    - Start the server by executing `main.py` in the backend directory.
 For example from the root directory: `python backend/main.py`
-3. In your favorite browser (tested mainly with chrome) go to [http://localhost:8080/](http://localhost:8080/) or [https://localhost:8080/](https://localhost:8080/) depending on your projects configuration.
+3. In your favorite browser (tested mainly with Chrome) go to [http://localhost:8080/](http://localhost:8080/) or [https://localhost:8080/](https://localhost:8080/) depending on your projects configuration.

 ### Notes